Patterning Toy Models of Superposition

-TLDR: We demonstrate patterning, a principled approach for interpretability-guided training, in Anthropic’s toy model of superposition.
+We demonstrate patterning, a principled approach for interpretability-guided training, in Anthropic's toy model of superposition.

 Reading: from** developmental biology to developmental interpretability.** In 1957, Conrad Waddington proposed the epigenetic landscape as an analogy for cell differentiation.
 Picture a marble at the top of a hillside carved with branching valleys.
 At each fork the cell commits to one developmental path or another.
 The final resting place determines what kind of cell it has become.

 The developmental perspective gives biologists enormous leverage: instead of cataloguing every adult cell by its full transcriptome, they trace it back to a handful of commitment events on a lineage tree.
-Developmental interpretability (MISSING 0000) pursues an analogous move for neural networks — read internal structure in trained networks by characterizing the developmental stages that produced it.
+Developmental interpretability (hoogland2025) pursues an analogous move for neural networks — read internal structure in trained networks by characterizing the developmental stages that produced it.

 Writing:** from interpretability to patterning. **Models today are grown, not programmed: we pick a loss and a dataset, and the model’s structure is whatever training produces.
 Developmental interpretability lets us read what we got.
 But reading doesn’t let us change anything — for that we need to write.
 The goal is models that are crafted, not grown.

-“Patterning” is our answer to what it means to “write” neural networks.
-The methodology combines two ideas: first, measure internal structure not by point evaluations but by expectation values averaged over the local loss landscape.
+Methodologically we combine two ideas: first, measure internal structure not by point evaluations but by expectation values averaged over the local loss landscape.
 This is what we call “spectroscopy,” following the tradition of statistical physics.
 Second, optimize not just over model parameters but also over the data mixture, using the derivatives of these expectation values to compute which data changes produce which structural changes.
-By repeatedly measuring and intervening over the course of training, we close a feedback loop connecting data interventions to structural outcomes.
+This is control in the precise sense: a feedback loop connecting data interventions to structural outcomes, and so can be naturally studied through the lens of control theory.

 In this post, we demonstrate patterning in Anthropic’s Toy Models of Superposition (TMS)—a deliberately simple setting where internal structure is immediately visible.
 In this setting, we show:

-- Patterning allows choosing between developmental branches.
+1. Patterning allows choosing between developmental branches.
 Ordinary training commits to a branch at random.
 Via patterning, we are able to perfectly control these crucial developmental moments.

-- Patterning allows moving a trained model between solutions.
+2. Patterning allows moving a trained model between solutions.
 We show that patterning can move a model at a global minimum between equivalent but disconnected solutions, crossing loss barriers that gradient descent cannot.

-- Patterning works where classical methods don’t.
+3. Patterning works where classical methods don’t.
 We show that at the bifurcation points—where control matters most—influence functions and second-order methods get no signal.
 Patterning finds its signal in the higher-order geometry these methods miss.

 Toy Models of Superposition